 First pollen each year is the tree pollen, from mid to late March to mid-May.
 The season for each tree species lasts three to four weeks.
 These trees (listed from early to late with respect to their season) are associated with the typical allergy symptoms:

-If there was a harsh winter, then the start of the pollen season will been delayed.
+If there was a harsh winter, then the start of the pollen season will be delayed.

 Mid-May to July